JAS-ANZ supports international cooperation by establishing arrangements with accreditation bodies operating around the

 We have established arrangements with:

 - International Accreditation Forum (IAF)—the world association of bodies interested in conformity assessment in the fields of management systems, products, services, personal and other programs of conformity assessment.
 We are a founding member and a signatory to IAF MLAs for management systems and product certification.
 Our full scope is listed on the IAF website.

 - International Laboratory Accreditation Cooperation (ILAC) —an international cooperation of laboratory and inspection accreditation bodies formed more than 30 years ago to help remove technical barriers to trade.
 We became a member in 2012 and are a signatory to ILAC’s MRA.

-- Pacific Accreditation Cooperation (PAC)—an association of accreditation bodies and other interested parties whose objective is to facilitate trade and commerce among economies in the Asia Pacific region.
-JAS-ANZ is a founding member and a signatory to PAC MLAs for quality management systems, environmental management systems and product certification.
+- Asia Pacific Accreditation Cooperation (APAC)—an association of accreditation bodies and other interested parties whose objective is to facilitate trade and commerce among economies in the Asia Pacific region.
+Formerly known as two separate bodies.
+JAS-ANZ was a founding member and signatory to PAC MLAs for quality management systems, environmental management systems and product certification; we became an APLAC member in 2005.

 - Multilateral Cooperative Accreditation Arrangement (MCAA)—an international arrangement for quality management systems, environmental management systems and Australian forest certification.
 We joined in 2003 and are a signatory to MCAA for quality management systems, environmental management systems and Australian forest certification.